 Whether you call it a tornado or a hurricane, a windstorm can cause extensive damage to your home.
 So why does the average homeowner near Hurricane Alley pay more for their home insurance than those living in Tornado Alley?

 For insurance providers, the risks are actually quite different.
-Let’s take a look at tornados and hurricanes so we can better understand the costs.
+Let’s take a look at tornadoes and hurricanes so we can better understand the costs.

 Tornado Alley is a tornado-prone stretch of land between the Rocky and Appalachian Mountains.
 While there is no set border (and they area generally recognized as Tornado Alley may be shifting), the term usually includes parts of: